MCP Credit Management

 Don’t

-• Assume more data sources = more credits
+• Assume more data sources means more credits.

 Quick Reference